Chip-based superconducting traps for levitation of micrometer-sized particles in the Meissner state: Validation of FEM modeling

 \section{Validation of FEM modeling}

-In order to validate our model with test cases, we compare the results it yields to the predictions made by analytical equations.
-The cases used for validation are (i) the magnetic field expulsion of a superconductor and (ii) demagnetizing effects of superconducting objects with different geometries.
+In order to validate our specific FEM implementation, we compare its results to test case, where analytical results exist.
+To this end, we select the magnetic field expulsion of a superconductor and demagnetizing effects of superconducting objects with different geometries.
 We also look at flux quantization in a ring and calculate the torque acting on a ring in a homogeneous magnetic field.

-\subsection{Magnetic Field Expulsion}
+\paragraph{Magnetic Field Expulsion}

-To examine magnetic field expulsion we consider (i) a flat \SC{} object with infinite extension in the z and positive x axes and (ii) a \SC{} thin film with infinite extension in the z axis, under a homogeneous magnetic field $\vecc{B}_0=B_0\cdot\vecc{e}_z$, see \Fref{fig:Bdecay}.
-For the first case, the Maxwell-London equations predict that $\vecc{B}_0$ is expected to decay exponentially within the superconductor with the characteristic length scale $\lambda_L$ (for superconductors with sizes $\gg\lambda_L$) \cite{Tinkham}:

-where $x$ is the distance from the superconductor's surface.
-For the second case, the magnetic field inside a \SC{} thin film of thickness $t$ is expected to also decay exponentially from both sides, but the tails of each exponential will overlap in the middle of the thin film, thus limiting the field expulsion \cite{Tinkham}:
+To examine magnetic field expulsion we consider (i) a flat \SC{} object with infinite extension in the z and positive x axes and (ii) a thin \SC{} film with infinite extension in the z axis, under a homogeneous magnetic field $\vecc{B}_0=B_0\cdot\vecc{\hat k}$, see \fref{fig:Bdecay}.
+For the first case, the Maxwell-London equations predict that $\vecc{B}_0$ is expected to decay exponentially within the superconductor with the characteristic length scale $\lambda_L$ (for superconductors with sizes $\gg\lambda_L$) \cite{Tinkham} $\vecc{B}\left(x\right)=\left(0,0,B_0e^{-\frac{x}{\lambda_L}}\right)^T$, where $x$ is the distance from the superconductor's surface.
+For the second case, the magnetic field inside a \SC{} thin film of thickness $t$ is expected to also decay exponentially from both sides, but the tails of each exponential will overlap in the middle of the thin film, thus limiting the field expulsion \cite{Tinkham}

 We simulate the structures for case (i) with a semi-infinite superconductor that occupies the positive half space $x >0$ and all z, and for case (ii) with a superconducting thin film with $t = 1\,\muup$m in x direction centered at zero while $y = z = \infty$.
-In both cases, we use $\lambda_{\textrm{L}} = 100\,$nm and a homogeneous magnetic field $\vecc{B}_0=B_0\cdot\vecc{e}_z$ with $B_0=100\,$mT applied parallel to the $z$ axis.
-The results are shown in \Fref{fig:Bdecay}(c,d) and show excellent agreement between FEM modeling and analytical equations.
+In both cases, we use $\lambda_{\textrm{L}} = 100\,$nm and a homogeneous magnetic field $\vecc{B}_0=B_0\cdot\vecc{\hat k}$ with $B_0=100\,$mT applied parallel to the $z$ axis.
+The results are shown in \fref{fig:Bdecay}(c,d) and show excellent agreement between FEM modeling and analytical equations.

-\subsection{Demagnetizing Effects}
+\paragraph{Demagnetizing Effects}

-Field expulsion concentrates field lines around the surfaces of the superconducting object parallel to the field.
-In these regions, an increase of magnetic field intensity appears.
-This increase can be calculated analytically as a multiplying factor called demagnetizing factor.